Volvo S60 Insurance Rates

 Ready to start shopping around for Volvo S60 insurance rates?
 Enter your five-digit ZIP code in our FREE quote comparison tool to get started.

-Price estimates include $500 physical damage insurance deductibles, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Estimates are averaged for all 50 states and S60 trim levels.
+Estimates include $500 deductible amounts, split liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates include averaging for all U.S. states and for different S60 trim levels.

 Use the form below to get customized rates for your location.